© Copyright Chris and Kerrie Jones 2018 All rights reserved

 Each time a brand, tag or cut was performed a liberal amount of Tri-Solfen was applied.

-The Kirkwoods explained to us how this revolutionary product is an anaesthetic, an antiseptic, a painkiller and blood clotting agent all in one.
+The Kirkwoods explained to us how this revolutionary product is an anaesthetic, an antiseptic, a painkiller and a blood clotting agent all in one.

 Jane, the daughter of the farm owners Tim and Alison Kirkwood, was right in amongst it.